2024 entry (view 2023 entry)

 - international relations.

 You will follow a structured language course in Russian, as well as explore the rich literature, cinema, history, thought, politics, religion, and visual culture of Russian-speaking countries and communities.
-You will spend your third year abroad in a Russian-speaking country, extending your language skills and cultural knowledge.
+You will spend your third year abroad in a country where Russian is widely spoken, extending your language skills and cultural knowledge.
 To find out more about studying abroad, visit Global Opportunities.

 Teaching is delivered through lectures, tutorials, seminars, workshops, and one-to-one project supervision.
 Assessments may include presentations, essays, commentaries, exams, collaborative projects, debates, podcasts, video essays, and dissertations.